Generic Name: dexbrompheniramine/acetaminophen (DEX-brome-fen-IR-a-meen/a-SEET-a-MIN-oh-fen)

 Brand Name: Dologen

-Dologen caplets is used for:
+Dologen caplets are used for:

 Relieving minor aches and pains due to headache, muscle aches, backache, arthritis, and the common cold.
 It is also used to relieve symptoms of runny nose, sneezing, itchy nose or throat, and itchy or watery eyes due to hay fever or upper respiratory allergies.
 It may also be used for other conditions as determined by your doctor.

-Dologen caplets is an antihistamine and analgesic combination.
+Dologen caplets are an antihistamine and analgesic combination.
 The antihistamine works by blocking the action of histamine, which helps reduce symptoms such as watery eyes and sneezing.
 The analgesic works in certain areas of the brain and nervous system to decrease pain.

 Do NOT use Dologen caplets if: